rgeshay/GeshayPortfolio/assignments3_4.md

 Now that I had a digitized visualization that I was halfway happy with, I was finally able to engage in the one-on-one peer review step of this assignment.
   <br>
   <br>
 I met with Maggie Harger, a student in the other section of this Spring '23 Telling Stories with Data class.
 I showed her my above connected dot plot.
-After she studied the map, given zero context she had the following to say:
+After I gave no context and let her study the map, our subsequent conversation went something like this:
   <br>
   <br>